charliemchapman/charliemchapman.com/src/posts/2018/11/27/google-home-christmas-time.md

 1. Tap "ADD MEDIA"
 1. Check the "Music" radio button
 1. Tap the gear icon next to "Music"
-1. And type into the text box "Christmas Radio" (or whatever command you would use to trigger a custom playlist or album)
+1. And type into the text box "`Christmas Radio`" (or whatever command you would use to trigger a custom playlist or album)
     - This will use whatever music service you've set up as the default.

 Give it a shot.
 Say "Ok Google, It's Christmas Time" and your lights should turn on, and Christmas music should start playing out of your speaker.